In this episode, Byron and Daphne talk about consciousness, personalized medicine, and transfer learning.

 So I would hope that that would be the case here; our standard of living will go up, and people will do jobs that are different.
 I do see the case of people saying that this revolution is different, because, over time, a larger and larger fraction of jobs will disappear and the number of jobs that are left will diminish.
 That is, you just won’t need that many people to do stuff.

 Now, again from the optimist’s perspective, if we really have machines that do everything—from grow crops, to package them and put them in supermarkets, and so on, and basically take care of all of the day-to-day stuff that we need to exist—arguably you could imagine that a lot of us will live a life of partial leisure.
-And that will allow us to—at least— exist, and have food and water, and some level of healthcare and education, and so on, without having to work, and we will spend our time being creative and being artisans again or something.
+And that will allow us to, at least, exist, and have food and water, and some level of healthcare and education, and so on, without having to work, and we will spend our time being creative and being artisans again or something.

 Which of those is going to be the case, I think is an interesting question, and I don’t have a firm opinion on that.

-So, I followed with a lot of interest Watson, when they took the cancer cases and the treatment that oncologists gave, and then Watson was able to match them ninety-some odd percent of the time, and [even] offered new ones because it read all of these journals and so forth.
+So, I followed with a lot of interest Watson, when they took the cancer cases and the treatment that oncologists gave, and then Watson was able to match them ninety-some odd percent of the time, and even offered new ones because it read all of these journals and so forth.

-I think that if you look back, even in the mid-’90s, which is a long way back now… There were diagnostic models that were actually pretty darn good.
+I think that if you look back, even in the mid-’90s, which is a long way back now, there were diagnostic models that were actually pretty darn good.
 People moved away from that, partly because to really scale those out and make those robust, you just needed a lot more data, and also I think there are societal obstacles to the adoption of fully-automated diagnoses.

 I think that’s actually an even more fundamental problem, is the extent to which doctors, patients, and insurance companies are willing to take a diagnosis that’s provided by a computer.
 I don’t think fundamentally, from a technological perspective, that is an unsolvable problem.

 So is diagnosis a case for an expert system?
-I think that’s what you are alluding to, you know… How do you tell the difference between a cold and the flu?
+I think that’s what you are alluding to—you know, how do you tell the difference between a cold and the flu?
 Well, do they have a fever; do they have aches and pains?

 Is that a set of problems where you would use relatively older technologies to build all that out?
 And even if we don’t switch to that, being able to have access to just that knowledge base, in some parts of the world, is a huge step forward.

 I would agree.
-And by the way, the thing I was thinking back on is not the earliest version of expert systems, which were all rule-based; but rather the ones that came later, which used a probabilistic model that really incorporated things like the chances of a certain thing manifesting in a somewhat different way, and if you have this predisposing factor… Like if you visited a country that has SARS recently, then maybe that changes the probability that what you have is not the cold or the flu but rather something worse.
+And by the way, the thing I was thinking back on is not the earliest version of expert systems, which were all rule-based; but rather the ones that came later, which used a probabilistic model that really incorporated things like the chances of a certain thing manifesting in a somewhat different way, and if you have this predisposing factor, or, like, if you visited a country that has SARS recently, then maybe that changes the probability that what you have is not the cold or the flu but rather something worse.

-I think that’s an area that one could easily go back to, and construct technology that would be hugely impactful, especially in parts of world where they lack access to good medical care because there just aren’t enough doctors per capita, or the doctors are all concentrated in big cities.
+I think that’s an area that one could easily go back to, and construct technology that would be hugely impactful, especially in parts of the world where they lack access to good medical care because there just aren’t enough doctors per capita, or the doctors are all concentrated in big cities.
 And you have people who are living in some rural village and can’t get to see a doctor.

-So I agree with you that there is a huge possibility there.
+I agree with you that there is a huge possibility there.
 I think there is also a huge possibility in treatment of chronic care patients, because those are ones that consume a huge fraction of the resources of a doctor’s time, and there just aren’t enough hours in the day for a doctor to see people as frequently as might be beneficial for keeping track of whether they are deteriorating.

 So maybe by the time they come and see the doctor six months later, their condition has already deteriorated, and maybe if it had been caught earlier we could have slowed that down by changing treatment.
 So I think there are a lot of opportunities to apply a combination of modeling and the machine learning, in medical care, that will really help make people’s lives better.